The Seasonal Impact on Auto Transport Prices and Timelines

 Understanding Supply and Demand in Auto Transport

-Before diving into specific seasons, it is important to understand the mechanism behind price fluctuations.
-Auto transport is a decentralized market.
-Independent owner-operators and carrier fleets bid on loads based on profitability.
-When demand for trucks exceeds the supply of available drivers, prices rise.
-Conversely, when drivers are scrambling to find loads, prices drop.
+Before diving into specific seasons, understand the mechanism behind price fluctuations.
+Auto transport is a decentralized market where independent owner-operators and carrier fleets bid on loads based on profitability.
+When demand exceeds the supply of available drivers, prices rise.
+Conversely, when drivers are searching for loads, prices drop.

 Winter: The Season of Snowbirds and Storms (Dec – Feb)